District Safeguarding Officer

 Church House Safeguarding Team

 The Church of England and The Methodist Church work together on safeguarding.
 The Church of England appointed a full-time national officer post, plus an enhanced staff team, in February 2014.
 The Methodist Church appointed a full-time National Safeguarding Officer, Tim Carter, in October 2015.
-Other members of the MCH safeguarding team include April Heard and Marilia Rocha (full-time safeguarding Team Co-ordinator).
+Other members of the MCH safeguarding team include Marilia Rocha (full-time Safeguarding Team Co-ordinator), April Heard and Elaine Moore.
+The working hours for Methodist Connexional Safeguarding are 9 am - 4 pm, Monday to Friday.

 The Care Act 2014